AnilNanavath/F-B-Manufacture/README.md

 * in Non-Commerical opportunity shaun need to focus on hospitality and city of Boston,Worcester and avg >2000 meals per day

 ## Conclusion
+* shaun with analytic aptitude of mind set he generally need to focus on non-comerical segements where he can create new opportunities and contracts develop to growth is company sales and fcus on hospitality and schools
+* shaun company holding 50% of share on restaurants business and it should be mainatained future grwoth of F&B company